eun07/DeliveryAppWAS/README.md

 ![image](https://cdn.discordapp.com/attachments/762718201049251950/1022432411432255488/unknown.png)

-> If client access the site with domain that registerd on the Route53, clinet can see the screen of the web application service.
+> If client access the site with domain that registerd on the Route53, client can see the screen of the web application service.
 When the user use the website, it normally works with server and database according to the API.